MateMeerai/mm_ubuntu22.04.3_pxe_server/README.md

    Now, boot any computer on the network via PXE and you should see that the iPXE firmware is being used for the process.

+# This guide was copied from https://linuxhint.com/pxe_boot_ubuntu_server/, I adjusted the configurations to suit my needs.